What To Do with Boxes After Moving to New Apartment

-To find out if they are around you, you can search for them online or ask your moving company.
-As a resident of the U.S., BoxCycle is one awesome place where buying and selling of used boxes are possible.
-There, you can see those buyers who may accept drop-offs and may come to pick the used boxes from you during the time agreed upon.
+To find out if they are around you, you can search for them online or ask your local moving company.
+As a resident of the U.S., BoxCycle is one awesome place where buying and selling used boxes are possible.
+There, you can see those buyers who may accept drop-offs and may come to pick up the used boxes from you during the time agreed upon.
 It is free to list the boxes, but when sales are made, commissions are usually charged.

 3. Use A Message Board

 A Customer Connect Board was created by U-Haul for those moving.
 There, you can find those, who want used boxes.
 You can also post a message about selling your used boxes, and other packing supplies.
 You can decide to give it out for free.

 You can also use Craigslist, as there are people placing posts on boxes they want to give away, sell or buy.
 Another site that can be used is Freecycle.org.
 There, a list of items that people want to take off your hands is posted there.
 One website that seems to make selling and giving away of packing supplies like boxes are NextDoor.
 The website also allows you to meet awesome neighbors and sources for services that may be needed in your home.
 All you need do is to sign up, get yourself introduced, and become involved.